mpolacek/goo/cxx-in-gcc12.md

 ### `-Wuninitialized` extended

 The `-Wuninitialized` warning has been extended to warn about using uninitialized variables in member initializer lists.
-Therefore the front end can detect bugs like
+Therefore the front end can detect bugs like:

 ```c++
 struct A {